vishalagrawal22/CPPT/website/docs/usage/run.md

 You can run your source code against:-

-1. all test cases
+1. all testcases
-2. specific test case
+2. specific testcase
-3. interactively entered test case
+3. interactively entered testcase

 The _run_ command supports the following verdicts:-